9.2 Univariate case

 Power transformations

-The power transformations $y ^ * = y ^ \lambda$ form a simple and useful family, in which decreasing values of l produce increasingly severe transformations.
+The power transformations $y ^ * = y ^ \lambda$ form a simple and useful family, in which decreasing values of $\lambda$ produce increasingly severe transformations.
 The log transform, $y ^ * =\log _ e (y)$, can also be encompassed in this series (technically, $(y ^ \lambda-1)/\lambda \rightarrow \log _ e (y)$ as $\lambda \rightarrow 0$).
-Box and Cox (1964) give a maximum likelihood procedure for optimal selection of $\lambda$ but, in practice, a precise value is not important, and indeed rather artificial if one were to use slightly different values of $\lambda$ for each new analysis.
+Box & Cox (1964) give a maximum likelihood procedure for optimal selection of $\lambda$ but, in practice, a precise value is not important, and indeed rather artificial if one were to use slightly different values of $\lambda$ for each new analysis.
 The aim should be to select a transformation of the right order for all data of a particular type, choosing only from, say: none, square root, 4th root or logarithmic.
 It is not necessary for a valid ANOVA that the variance be precisely stabilised or the non-normality totally removed, just that gross departures from the parametric assumptions (e.g. the order of magnitude change in s.d. in Table 9.1) are avoided.
-One useful technique is to plot log(s.d.)* against log(mean) and estimate the approximate slope of this relationship ($\beta$).
+One useful technique is to plot log(s.d.) against log(mean) and estimate the approximate slope of this relationship ($\beta$).
 This is shown here for the data of Table 9.1.

 It can be shown that, approximately, if $\lambda$ is set roughly equal to $1 – \beta$, the transformed data will have constant variance.
 That is, a slope of zero implies no transformation, 0.5 implies the square root, 0.75 the 4th root and 1 the log transform.
 Here, the square root is indicated and Table 9.2 gives the mean and standard deviations of the root-transformed abundances: the s.d. is now remarkably constant in spite of the order of magnitude difference in mean values across sites.
 An ANOVA would now be a valid and effective testing procedure for the hypothesis of ‘no site-to-site differences’, and the means and 95% confidence intervals for each site can be back-transformed to the original measurement scales for a more visually helpful plot.